 ^{}These services are available when you are on Palliative Benefits or have a Community Case Manager.
 Contact Home Health at 250-352-1433 for more details.

-More resources, including palliative topics; caregiving tips; blogs for patients & families; advice and stories, can be found on the Canadian Virtual Hospice Website: http://bit.ly/CVH-website
+More excellent resources, including palliative topics; caregiving tips; blogs for patients and families; expert advice and stories, can be found on the Canadian Virtual Hospice Website: http://bit.ly/CVH-website